mnelson4/yet-another-related-posts-plugin/readme.txt

 = Auto display =

-Since YARPP 1.5, you can just put the `yarpp` directory in your `/wp-content/plugins/` directory, activate the plugin, and you're set!
+Since YARPP 1.5, you can just put the `yet-another-related-posts-plugin` directory in your `/wp-content/plugins/` directory, activate the plugin, and you're set!
 You'll see related posts in single entry (permalink) pages.
 If all your pages say "no related posts," see the FAQ.

 = Manual installation =